trychlos/iziam/maintainer/docs/README.md

 ### `id_token_signed_response_alg must not be provided (no values are allowed)`

-Is resolved by defining at least one signing JWK key for the organization and for the client.
+Is resolved by defining at least one signing JWK key for the organization.